 These lesson plans are great for use in the slightly younger crowd of learners, as many of these lessons incorporate different types of media, as well as fun activities to keep the lessons interesting.

 All lesson plans below are based more or less on the same basic structure; however, these are tailored to middle school aged students where attention span may not be very long.

 The ability to read quickly and efficiently with maximum comprehension and retention is a cornerstone of English fluency.

 Many students will enter the classroom with little to no previous knowledge of English phonetics, grammar, or vocabulary and, depending on their level, it’s up to you to take them from recognizing letters to forming sounds to reading (and absorbing) entire paragraphs.

 These reading ESL lesson plans will help you craft lessons for various age groups and can be adapted to suit different levels.
 Your students will be reading classic English novels in no time.

 Grammar ESL Lesson Plans

-Teaching grammar is a tall order no matter what level your students are and even experienced teachers struggle to convey rules that they may have forgotten or had to relearn in the interest of ESL learning.
-These grammar ESL lesson plans can serve as the tip of the spear for teachers – the basis upon which your class will be built and a familiar friend on which less-experienced teachers can rely when trying to think back to how exactly you teach possessive adjectives.
+Accordingly, teaching grammar is a tall order no matter what level your students are.
+Even experienced teachers sometimes struggle to convey rules that they may have forgotten or had to relearn in the interest of themselves delivering effective ESL instruction.

 Pronunciation ESL Lesson Plans